ably/ably-java/README.md

 5. Make a PR against `main`
 6. Once the PR is approved, merge it into `main`
 7. Add a tag and push to origin - e.g.: `git tag v1.2.5 && git push origin v1.2.5`
-8. Create the release on Github including populating the release notes (needed so JFrog can pull them in)
+8. Create the release on Github including populating the release notes
-9. Assemble and Upload ([see below](#publishing-to-jcenter-and-maven-central) for details) - but the overall order to follow is:
+9. Assemble and Upload ([see below](#publishing-to-maven-central) for details) - but the overall order to follow is:
-	1. Upload to Bintray and use the pushed tag, which will pull in the associated release notes
-	2. Comment out local `repository` lines in the two `maven.gradle` files temporarily (this is horrible but is [to be fixed soon](https://github.com/ably/ably-java/issues/566))
+    1. Comment out local `repository` lines in the two `maven.gradle` files temporarily (this is horrible but is [to be fixed soon](https://github.com/ably/ably-java/issues/566))
-	3. Repeat the assemble stages to this time to push to Maven Central
+    2. Run `./gradlew java:assembleRelease` to build and upload `ably-java` to Nexus staging repository
+    3. Run `./gradlew android:assembleRelease` build and upload `ably-android` to Nexus staging repository
+    4. Find the new staging repository using the [Nexus Repository Manager](https://oss.sonatype.org/#stagingRepositories)
+    5. Check that it contains Android and Java releases
+    6. "Close" it - this will take a few minutes during which time it will say (after a refresh of your browser) that "Activity: Operation in Progress"
+    7. Once it has closed you will have "Release" available.
+You can allow it to "automatically drop" after successful release.
+A refresh or two later of the browser and the staging repository will have disappeared from the list (i.e. it's been dropped which implies it was released successfully)
+    8. A [search for Ably packages](https://oss.sonatype.org/#nexus-search;quick~io.ably) should now list the new version for both `ably-android` and `ably-java`

 ### Signing